-# apt-get install flashplugin-nonfree
+# apt-get update # apt-get install flashplugin-nonfree

 While Debian isn’t exactly the friendliest distribution ever, it’s definitely the best choice to build a lightweight Linux desktop.
-It is a very popular distribution for software development, with lots of support behind it.
+It is a popular distribution for software development, with lots of support behind it.
 You might find it worth looking at running on your own system.
 And if something goes wrong during setup, you can always ask a question on the mailing list, or revert to a distro you know better.

 To put things into perspective, I’ve also installed Debian Gnome 3 on this machine.
 Debian “wheezy” packages Gnome version 3.4.
 To my surprise, it loaded in 215MB of memory!
 Under Debian even Gnome 3 looks lean and mean.
 A better comparison would be Ubuntu 13.4 Unity loading in 425MB or Fedora 18 LXDE spin loading in 220MB.
 A Gnome 3 Debian desktop requires less memory than a Fedora LXDE desktop!

 Here are the idle memory consumption numbers for several system configurations in Debian “wheezy”:

 Also for comparison, I attach the numbers for Ubuntu 13.04:

 In part 2 of this series of articles I continue with several enhancements to the current setup.
 I start by setting icons on the desktop, configuring a password-less bootup and password-less partition mount in file manager, I replace Openbox window manager with Mutter giving the desktop a very polished modern look, I configure desktop sharing using VNC, and I take a look at Debian Backports system and how to install newer versions of some very popular Linux programs.

 - Lightweight Debian: LXDE Desktop From Scratch Part 2